 The best phishing simulation solutions include admin reporting so that you can see who is falling for which simulated emails.
 This means that you can direct employees towards specific training material and tailor future simulations to re-test them.
 They also include a “report phish” button in the user’s inbox, so that they can quickly flag an email without having to open it.

 Secure Email Gateways (SEGs) are software used to monitor and, as the name suggests, secure an organization’s inbound and outbound emails.
-They do this by scanning emails for phishing, scam and malware threats.
+They do this by scanning emails for phishing, spam and malware threats.
 They then block or quarantine malicious content so that it doesn’t reach the user.
 SEGs are very effective at defending a network from the outside, but they don’t protect against internal threats that have already breached a user’s inbox.

 Think of it this way: your network is your castle.
 The SEG is your high stone wall, preventing external threats from getting through to the people tucked safely inside.
 But the wall can’t protect your people from threats that are already inside the castle, like the new chef who’s currently putting a drop of poison in tonight’s soup.
 Sophisticated spear phishing attacks are able to breach SEGs more effectively because of the way the attackers impersonate trustworthy senders, such as a key stakeholder (or a top-notch chef).